raberik98/CC_WEB_SI4-SI5_Exercise_03/README.md

                 -alcohol precentage
                 -price

-2, We want to be able to show all of the avaiable beers in our website, to be able to do it let's fill our beers collection with a few beers, write an algorithm in a seperate file which we will only run once and it should fill our beer collection with starter data
+2, We want to be able to show all of the avaiable beers in our website, to be able to do it let's fill our beers collection with a few beers, write an algorithm in a seperate file which we will only run once and it should fill our beer collection with starter data.
+We also want to have one company by default: for the sake of saving some time we will only work with this company this time.
+You can use these starting data:

     [
         {